How Much Does a Reverse Osmosis Water Filter System Cost in 2025?

 Geo Icon

-This article was updated using automation technology and thoroughly reviewed for accuracy by HomeAdvisor Editor Ryan Noonan.
+This article was created using automation technology and thoroughly fact-checked and edited by HomeAdvisor Editor Ryan Noonan.

-The total cost to install a system depends on the design, system capabilities, and labor costs.
 Hiring a professional plumber to install your reverse osmosis water system is a wise choice that protects your investment and ensures the system operates properly.

-Cost by System Type
+Cost by Type of RO System

 System TypeAverage Cost Range